microsoft/MinecraftCodex/README.md

 ## Requirements

 - Minecraft Launcher and Minecraft Bedrock Edition (Minecraft Windows)
-  - You need to be an owner of Minecraft in order to get the preview edition, PC GamePass, or GamePass Ultimate members already have access to it.
+  - You need to be an owner of Minecraft in order to get the preview edition.
+PC GamePass, or GamePass Ultimate members already have access to it.
   - Download the Xbox app from Microsoft Store
   - Open the Xbox App and search for Minecraft Preview and install it
 - LTS version of [Node.JS](https://nodejs.org/en/)
+- [Visual Studio Code](https://code.visualstudio.com/) - VS Code has Minecraft development extension
 - OPTIONAL: Clear chat texture pack to make it easier to see the bot actions without the dim screen of chat.
 Download from here and follow install directions: https://mcpedl.com/clear-chat-tranparent-chat/

 ## Setup